jaspector

 Renewal of expired permit: 25 percent of original permit cost; permit fees double for work started before permit issuance

-How to Schedule
+How to schedule

 • Contact the Building Inspector (contact-inspector)

-Typical inspection sequence: Apply, wait for fee confirmation and permit issuance, perform work, then schedule inspections at required stages.
+Typical sequence: Apply, wait for fee confirmation and permit issuance, perform work, then schedule inspections at required stages.

-Do I need a building permit in Ashland, WI?
+01 Do I need a building permit in Ashland, WI?

 City application lists residential and commercial permits for new homes, remodels, repairs, additions, roofing, siding, demolition, detached accessory buildings, fences, ramps, electrical, plumbing, HVAC, solar arrays, driveways, sidewalks, parking lots, and other work.

-How much does a building permit cost in Ashland, WI?
+02 How much does a building permit cost in Ashland, WI?

+Building permit fees in Ashland, WI are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Examples published on the simplified fee schedule include a $30 minimum for buildings up to 600 sqft, $50 minimum for accessory structures over 600 sqft, and $25 minimum for some commercial addition/remodel work.
 Fees are calculated as: Mix of flat fees and value-based formulas.
 Plan check fee: New home plan review: $400; state seal: $100.

-How do I apply for a building permit in Ashland, WI?
+03 How do I apply for a building permit in Ashland, WI?

-1. Start the building permit application online through iWorQ or use the city building permit application form.
+To apply for a building permit in Ashland, WI, follow these steps: 1.
+Start the building permit application online through iWorQ or use the city building permit application form.
 2. Attach contractor information, project value, property information, and the project description.
 3. Upload required supporting documents and any applicable site plans or checklists.
 4. City staff reviews the submission and confirms the fee.
 5. Pay the permit fee online.
 6. Receive permit issuance after review and payment.
 7. Schedule required inspections with the building inspector.

-What work is exempt from building permits in Ashland, WI?
+04 What work is exempt from building permits in Ashland, WI?

-How do I schedule a building inspection in Ashland, WI?
+05 How do I schedule a building inspection in Ashland, WI?

-Other cities in Ashland County
+Other jurisdictions in Ashland County.

-View all Ashland County jurisdictions →
+All Ashland County jurisdictions →